RailForLess/railforless/README.md

 # About me

-My name is [Sean Eddy](https://seaneddy.com/)—I am currently a sophomore at the University of Arizona pursuing a B.S. and ultimately a M.S. in Computer Science with a minor in entrepreneurship and innovation.
+My name is [Sean Eddy](https://seaneddy.com/)—I am currently a sophomore at the University of Arizona pursuing a B.S. and ultimately an M.S. in Computer Science with a minor in Entrepreneurship and Innovation.
 This project is my first dynamic website; reach out to me at sean@railforless.us to report any bugs or feature requests.
 Like the site?
 Donate on my [Buy Me a Coffee](https://www.buymeacoffee.com/seaneddy) page.
 Proxies, web hosting, and domain